whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/HomeBrew/Broot/modalmode-.md

+# Modalmode-

 The "modal mode", which may be familiar to vim users, changes a little the way you interact with broot:

 - The input at the bottom isn't immediately focused, you must type a space, a `:`, or a `/` to focus it.
 And you unfocus it with the escape key.
 - The upside is you can use keyboard shortcuts without ctrl, for example you may move the selection with j and k.
 - The downside is you have one letter more to type to start searching, which isn't to dismiss as searching is usually the first thing you do in broot.

 I recommand you **don't** activate this mode until you really tried broot.
 Broot isn't a text editor and can't be confused with one.
 This mode may be more comfortable when you constantly jump from vim to broot but only after you understood how broot works.